Also known as: reverse dip, deep bar dip, back-to-front dip, parallel-bar transition dip, bar transition dip

 Frequently Asked Questions

-What are common mistakes when doing Russian Dips?
+What common mistakes should I avoid with Russian Dips?

-How can I progress to or regress from Russian Dips?
+How can I progress or regress Russian Dips?